zrodevkaan/RepluggedPlugins/plugins/dev.kaan.ColoredText/README.md

-# CakeDay

-- Allowing us to set birthdays – because we're basically the human equivalent of goldfish when it comes to remembering special dates.

-# Not FINISHED
+# ColoredText

+- Allows you to color text in ANSI :